iamnehakoli/web-server-log-analysis/README.md

 ## Generating Logs

 ### Step 1: Generate Nginx Logs (in a new terminal)
-Login to Nginx VM
+Open a new terminal, and run below command to login Login to Nginx VM
 ```sh
 vagrant ssh nginx